Retiring at 37 Is Hard

 I think I’m dying.
 I’m having chest pains, shortness of breath, and body chills.
-I drive myself to urgent care.
-When I get there I describe my symptoms to the check-in lady.
+So I’m driving myself to urgent care and when I get there I describe my symptoms to the check-in lady.
 She tells me to go to the front of the triage line.

 After triage I see the doctor and tell him what’s going on.
-Then a nurse comes in and does an EKG.
-She leaves, and now I’m sitting there waiting to find out how long I have to live.
+And then a nurse comes in and does an EKG.
+She leaves and now I’m sitting there waiting to find out how long I have to live.

 The doctor comes back.